dialogic-godot/documentation/documentation/saving-and-loading.md

 However, you may also use `Dialogic.Save.add_empty_slot(slot_name: String)` and populate the missing slots.
 If you check using the snippet, it's not necessary at all, though.

-# 2.2 Delete a Slot
+# 2.2 Delete a Savegame Slot

 You can delete a save game slot by using the `Dialogic.Save.delete_slot(slot_name: String)` method.